 This was supposed to be a blog post about the divorce process in Denmark.
-But I’ve been booked 60ish hours a week with client work… a freelancer’s dream and a boon for this recent divorcée with a mortgage to pay.
-However, it’s not the ideal situation for writing a thoughtful and thorough blog post on a complicated topic.
+But I’ve been booked 60ish hours a week with client work, which is a freelancer’s dream, but not an ideal situation for writing a thoughtful and thorough blog post on a complicated topic.
 So instead, I’m going to share what I think is one of my best thrift store finds ever (in Denmark) and offer you a raincheck on the post about the divorce process in Denmark.

 Synopsis: Divorces in Denmark are done online, my prenup nearly bit the dust, and I didn’t know I was actually divorced until a couple of weeks after the fact.